GoogleChrome/web.dev/content/accessible/labels-and-text-alternatives/index.md

 outcome: giving an element its accessible name.

 ## Check for missing names
-There are a number of accessibility and SEO audits in Lighthouse that will test for missing accessible names.
+There are a number of accessibility and SEO audits in Lighthouse that test for missing accessible names.

 <table>